mohtashim-ali/course-project-the-basis/Markdown Files/Progress_Report.md

 >* Input Processor
 >    * processInput()
 >    * listInput()
->* Expression.ExpressionHandler
+>* UseCase.ExpressionHandler
->* Expression.Expression
+>* Entity.Expression
 >* Several tests in CalculatorTest

 Achraf

 > My contributions mainly came from the implementations of the code, as well as some design choices.
-I also constructed the Math.Fraction class which is responsible for creating the fractions in our calculator.
+I also constructed the Entity.Fraction class which is responsible for creating the fractions in our calculator.
 To the overall project i made changes which improved functionality of the calculator.

 Hamza